vwkd/didi/src/execution.md

 ## Match

-- a statement
+- an expression
-- an expression is no match, needs to opt-in instead of opt-out
+- a statement is no match
 - implementation must return collection since with capture groups can always have multiple matches, e.g. array
 - code fully defines amount of matches, not different flags and modifiers on outside, engine has only single mode of execution

 ```
-"hel"
+"hel";
-"lo";
+"lo"
 ```

 - replaces regex capture groups, non-capturing atomic groups